The 400 Blows

 Cast: Jean-Pierre Léaud, Claire Maurier, Albert Rémy, Georges Flamant, Patrick Auffay, Robert Beauvais

-Crew: François Truffaut (Director), François Truffaut (Producer), Marie-Josèphe Yoyotte (Editor), Henri Decaë (Director of Photography), Jean Constantin (Original Music Composer), Alain Levent (Assistant Camera)
+Crew: François Truffaut (Director), François Truffaut (Producer), Henri Decaë (Director of Photography), Marie-Josèphe Yoyotte (Editor), Jean Constantin (Original Music Composer), François Truffaut (Screenplay)

 Runtime: 99 minutes